golang/website/_content/doc/modules/publishing.md

-1. Make the module available by running the [`go list` command](https://golang.org/cmd/go/#hdr-List_packages_or_modules) to prompt Go to update its index of modules with 1nformation about the module you're publishing.
+1. Make the module available by running the [`go list` command](https://golang.org/cmd/go/#hdr-List_packages_or_modules) to prompt Go to update its index of modules with information about the module you're publishing.

     Precede the command with a statement to set the `GOPROXY` environment